ga4gh/vrs/docs/source/conventions/required_data.rst

-* **Conversion to other variant formats** When converting to other variation formats, implementations SHOULD translate GA4GH VR sequence identifier ( ``ga4gh:SQ.v_QTc1p-MUYdgrRv4LMT6ByXIOsdw3C_``) to primary database identifiers (``refseq:NM_000551.3``) that will be more readily recognized by users.
+* **Conversion to other variant formats** When converting to other variation formats, implementations SHOULD translate GA4GH VR sequence identifiers ( ``ga4gh:SQ.v_QTc1p-MUYdgrRv4LMT6ByXIOsdw3C_``) to primary database identifiers (``refseq:NM_000551.3``) that will be more readily recognized by users.

 * **Normalization** During :ref:`normalization`, implementations will
   need access to sequence length and sequence contexts.

 Data Services
 @@@@@@@@@@@@@

-The following tables summarizes data required in the above contexts:
+The following table summarizes data required in the above contexts:

 .. list-table:: Data Service Desciptions
+   :header-rows: 1
    :class: reece-wrap
-   :widths: auto
-   :header-rows: 1

    * - Data Service
      - Description